ckeditor/ckeditor5/docs/features/ui-language.md

 After installing the build from npm, languages will be available in `node_modules/@ckeditor/ckeditor5-build-[name]/build/translations/[lang].js`.

-A single language can be loaded directly to your code by importing e.g. `'@ckeditor/ckeditor5-build-classic/build/translations/de.js'`.
+You can load a single language directly to your code by importing, for example, `'@ckeditor/ckeditor5-build-classic/build/translations/de.js'`.

 See the {@link installation/getting-started/predefined-builds#npm npm installation guide} for more information.